 This hip little coffee shop in Cape Town, which first opened on Kloof street and then expanded to a second location on Longmarket Street, takes both coffee and art very seriously, so there is a lot to appreciate about both these elements at Molten Toffee.

 The décor is simple with a trendy design vibe and lots of light streaming in through the large windows.
 Art is changed on a monthly basis, showcasing the work of some upcoming Capetonian artists.

 But there is a reason why the morning crowd rushes in for their morning fix and digital nomads park their laptops on the little tables of this hotspot.
-Yes, you’ve guessed, it is the coffee that keep them coming back.
+Yes, you’ve guessed, it is the coffee that keeps them coming back.

 The breakfast is not too shabby either and you can build your own breakfast from elements on the compact menu, which always arrives at the table fresh and carefully plated.

-Their little egg fritattas are the perfect small meal in a few bites.
+Their little egg frittatas are the perfect small meal in a few bites.
 Or just hone in on one of the best toasted sandwiches in the Mother City to complement your coffee, you won’t regret it, we promise.

 Addresses: 45b Kloof Street & 161 Longmarket Street, Cape Town